 Central Decatur supports the use of video cameras on school buses and in hallways as a means to monitor and maintain a safe learning environment for students and employees.
 Central Decatur Community School District Board of Directors has authorized the use of video cameras on school district buses and in school hallways.
 The video cameras will be used to monitor student behavior to maintain order on the school buses and in hallways to promote and maintain a safe environment.
 Students and parents are hereby notified that the content of the videotapes may be used in a student disciplinary proceeding.
 The content of the videotapes are confidential student records and will be retained with other student records.
 Videotapes will only be retained if necessary for use in a student disciplinary proceeding or other matter as determined necessary by the administration.
-Parents may request to view videotapes of their child if the video without consent from any student or parent of a minor student also shown in the video if the other students are bystanders.
+Parents may request to view videotapes of their child if the videotapes are used in a disciplinary proceeding involving their child.
+A parent may view the video without consent from any student or parent of a minor student also shown in the video if the other students are bystanders.
 If there is an altercation between students, then all parents must give consent in order for the video to be viewed by the parents.
 Parent and other staff viewing of the videotape is at the discretion of the administrator.